luduvigo/assemblycoins/assemblycoins/whitepaper.md

 - Soon Doogle is a smashing commercial success, receiving dollar-denominated profits through Assembly.
-Since Doogle's ownership is plainly visible on the Blockchain, Assembly distributes royalties to all the Assembly Assets owners.
+Since Doogle's ownership is plainly visible on the Blockchain, Assembly distributes royalties to all the Assembly Coins owners.
 Those desiring distributions in dollars receive them through regular channels.
 Others receive bitcoins directly to their coinholding public addresses.
 There is a direct and immediate link between ownership of Assembly Asset coins on the blockchain and payment by Assembly.